-Fabricators shall ensure that all welding and related activities prescribed within Clause 1.7.2 and this Standard are managed under a suitable quality management system.
+Fabricators shall ensure that all welding and related activities, see Clause 1.7.2, are managed under a suitable quality management system.

-Such a system should generally comply with the requirements of AS/NZS ISO 3834 and its parts, particularly where fabrication activities require the approval of the principal or inspecting authority, or where the fabrication of large, complex or critical structures is being undertaken.
+Such a system should generally comply with the requirements of AS/NZS ISO 3834 series, particularly where fabrication activities require the approval of the principal or inspecting authority, or where the fabrication of large, complex or critical structures is being undertaken.